Enayat Ullah

-Enayat Ullah (Born Inayat Ullah; 1 May 1992) known as a popular icon in Pushto music Industry by his unique voice and music compositions.
+Enayat Ullah (born Inayat Ullah; 1 May 1992) known as a popular icon in Pushto music Industry by his unique voice and music compositions.
 Mr. Enayat Ullah is playback vocalist, music composer and songwriter.
-Enayat Ullah is active in music field since 2003.
+Enayat Ullah has been active in music field since 2003.
 His debut music album was released in 2003 known as; Rangoona Da watan means (Colors of the homeland).
 Enayat Ullah has been remarkable since childhood in classical, Folk and Semi Classical music along with Rock, Hip Hop and Pop music of Pushtoon land, KPK of the Northern Pakistan.
 He won presidential gold medal in Boy scouting from the former President of Pakistan Asif Ali Zardari on 20 February 2012.
 He along with Yoon band recently gained national appreciation for his own written ghazal known as Dar Pa Dar Garzama Za in Pushto and other one of famous Pushtoon Musician Ustad Awalmir Cover in the same show.
 That master piece was also a big hit known as Ta kho waya za ba sa kram? written by famous poet Khatir.

 He is lead vocalist of Yoon Band, founded by Enayat Ullah, Hamza Khan, Sajawal Khan and Sannan Mahboob on 18 August 2016.
-Yoon Band gave its first performance in the United Nation's UNIC inauguration ceremony at COMSATS University, Islamabad.
+Yoon Band gave its first performance in the United Nations' UNIC inauguration ceremony at COMSATS University, Islamabad.
 A big celebration happened in Swat on 31 December's 2016 night when Yoon Band along with Enayat Ullah gave their best concert in the area which gained them provincial fame in less than 1 month covered by national and international media.
 The concert was a huge success after the war on terror since 2007.
 Enayat Ullah's talent has been showcased in the previous couple of months since September 2016 on Voice of America radio and TV channels. as well as Mashal Radio live from Prague, Czech Republic.